 Easy pan fried meatballs are made with just a few simple ingredients and cook quickly in a single skillet.
 This fried meatball recipe can also be frozen for easy meal prep.

 Meatballs are one of those things that I very rarely order in a restaurant.
 Everyone has their own idea of a perfect meatball and I prefer my own homemade ones.
 Of course, I also like my mom's meatballs and loved the ones my grandmother made too.
 There is nothing better than a pot of Sunday Gravy with these pan fried Italian meatballs added to it.
+I also often make this Pasta al Forno recipe and serve meatballs on the side.

 While I make other meatball recipes, this basic meatball recipe is one I have been making for as long as I can remember.
 To me this is the best way to make tender meatballs that are a bit crispy on the outside and juicy on the inside.
 It's the easiest way to make a meatball recipe that doesn't require many ingredients.